ap-mic-inc/caigun-api-docs/source/includes/_authentication.md

 # Authentication

-CaiGun uses API keys to allow access to the API.
-You can register and create chatbot at [CaiGun](https://caigun.ap-mic.com).
+CaiGunn uses API keys to allow access to the API.
+You can register and create chatbot at [CaiGunn](https://caigunn.ap-mic.com).

-CaiGun API expects for the API key to be included in all API requests to the server in a header that looks like the following:
+CaiGunn API expects for the API key to be included in all API requests to the server in a header that looks like the following:

 `api-key: CHATBOT_API_KEY`